ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/host-crd.md

 ## Load balancers, the `Host` resource, and `X-Forwarded-Proto`

-In a typical installation, $productName$ runs behind a load balancer.
-The configuration of the load balancer can affect how $productName$ sees requests arriving from the outside world, which can in turn can affect whether $productName$ considers the request secure or insecure.
+In a typical installation, Emissary runs behind a load balancer.
+The configuration of the load balancer can affect how Emissary sees requests arriving from the outside world, which can in turn can affect whether Emissary considers the request secure or insecure.
 As such:

 - **We recommend layer 4 load balancers** unless your workload includes long-lived connections with multiple requests arriving over the same connection.
 For example, a workload with many requests carried over a small number of long-lived gRPC connections.
-- **$productName$ fully supports TLS termination at the load balancer** with a single exception, listed below.
+- **Emissary fully supports TLS termination at the load balancer** with a single exception, listed below.
 - If you are using a layer 7 load balancer, **it is critical that the system be configured correctly**:
   - The load balancer must correctly handle `X-Forwarded-For` and `X-Forwarded-Proto`.
-  - The `l7Depth` element in the [`Listener` CRD](../../running/listener) must be set to the number of layer 7 load balancers the request passes through to reach $productName$ (in the typical case, where the client speaks to the load balancer, which then speaks to $productName$, you would set `l7Depth` to 1).
+  - The `l7Depth` element in the [`Listener` CRD](../../running/listener) must be set to the number of layer 7 load balancers the request passes through to reach Emissary (in the typical case, where the client speaks to the load balancer, which then speaks to Emissary, you would set `l7Depth` to 1).
 If `l7Depth` remains at its default of 0, the system might route correctly, but upstream services will see the load balancer's IP address instead of the actual client's IP address.

 It's important to realize that Envoy manages the `X-Forwarded-Proto` header such that it **always** reflects the most trustworthy information Envoy has about whether the request arrived encrypted or unencrypted.
 If no `X-Forwarded-Proto` is received from downstream, **or if it is considered untrustworthy**, Envoy will supply an `X-Forwarded-Proto` that reflects the protocol used for the connection to Envoy itself.
 The `l7Depth` element is also used when determining trust for `X-Forwarded-For`, and it is therefore important to set it correctly.
-Its default of 0 should always be correct when $productName$ is behind only layer 4 load balancers; it should need to be changed **only** when layer 7 load balancers are involved.
+Its default of 0 should always be correct when Emissary is behind only layer 4 load balancers; it should need to be changed **only** when layer 7 load balancers are involved.

 ### CRD specification